 In addition to transferring the two preserves, The Nature Conservancy also conveyed a stewardship endowment to the Preservation Trust that was created by donors at the time these properties were originally preserved.
-The resident long-term caretaker, Tony Scruton, was retained by the Preservation Trust.
+The endowment helps support a resident caretaker.

 Cowlitz Bay Preserve is open to the public.
 Click here for visitor information and trail map.